Help Center

 How accurate are the visitor counts?

 They're estimates, not exact counts.
-We use an HTTP caching technique to distinguish new visitors from returning visitors within the same day.
-It works well most of the time, but if someone clears their browser cache or uses incognito mode, they'll be counted as a new visitor.
+We generate a one-way hash from the visitor's IP address, User-Agent, and a daily rotating salt.
+The hash is used to distinguish new visitors from returning visitors within the same day.
+It rotates at midnight UTC and cannot be reversed.
+If someone changes browsers or devices, they'll be counted as a new visitor.
 All cookieless analytics tools have this trade-off — the alternative is tracking people with cookies, which we don't do.
 Think of it as "roughly right" rather than "precisely wrong."

 Do I need a cookie consent banner with INSG?

-No. INSG doesn't set cookies and doesn't store personal data.
-IP addresses are processed transiently and fed into an irreversible counting structure — they are never stored or logged.
-Under GDPR and the ePrivacy Directive, no consent is required for analytics that don't process personal data.
+No. INSG doesn't set cookies and doesn't use client-side storage.
+IP addresses are processed transiently in server memory and hashed with a daily rotating salt into an irreversible anonymous identifier.
+The identifier is used for visitor counting but cannot be reversed to recover the original IP address.
+No consent banner is required because we don't use cookies or client-side storage.
 You can remove your consent banner entirely (as long as you're not using other tools that require it).